eyeVann/apachecloudstack/README.md

 service ssh restart
 ```
 #### Set timezone
-Time and date must be synchronized in order to gain access
+Time and date must be synchronized in order to work with hypervisors and other cloudstack agents.
+Set the timezone as follows:
 ```
 timedatectl set-timezone Asia/Jakarta